ijcnn-ai/pap4649s1/README.md

 ## For example, we want to run LAD + DT(max) using `hepatitis` dataset with depth=`2`

     python3 maxSATdt_specific_with_LAD_based.py -a MaxSATdtencoding --max_depth 2 --kfold 10 --nrepeat 3 --reduced 1 --seed 2024 --complete 0 --gtimeout 900 dataframeCP4IM/hepatitis.csv

-Finally, for the comparison between our proposed 2 versions of RF and classical RF.
-Note that we always use the default parameters for 100 decision trees

 ### Please feel free to contact us for more details if you have any questions in the provided codes.